polterguy/polterguy.github.io/documentation/faq/index.md

 ## Can I extend Magic with C#?

 Yes, but we don't currently allow hosting of modified Magic installations.
-However, extending Hyperlambda and Aista Magic Cloud with C# is very easy.
+However, extending Hyperlambda and Magic Cloud with C# is very easy.
 Start out by cloning the _"magic.clone"_ project, look at its code, refer to the _"magic.signals"_ project's documentation, at which point you can easily create your own Hyperlambda keywords probably in a couple of hours.
 If you do, and you open source license your